Our pediatric specialists provide more than just surgery for a baby's cleft lip.

 Expectant parents wait for their child’s first smile.
 When your child is born with a smile that looks a little different, it can be scary and overwhelming.
 Our experienced teams of specialists work together in coordinated, one-day team appointments, to repair a baby's cleft lip and guide parents along each step of the medical and emotional journey.

 Cleft lip repair at Shriners Children's is done by our trained pediatric surgeons.
-Other members of your child's care team, such as speech therapists, audiologists, dentists and dental radiologists, know how to care for any related needs and concerns with a child's teeth or hearing, and you'll work with them as needed, to help your child born with cleft lip reach their full potential.
+Other members of your child's care team, such as speech therapists, audiologists, dentists and dental radiologists, know how to care for any related needs and concerns with a child's teeth or hearing, and you'll work with them as needed, to help your child reach their full potential.

 Cleft lip can be caused by a combination of genetic and/or environmental factors.
 It is often diagnosed on ultrasounds of expectant mothers but sometimes it doesn't become apparent until a child is born.
-Whatever the cause or time of diagnosis, the plastic surgeons and specialists at Shriners Children’s are available to provide comprehensive cleft lip repair and care for your child.
+Whatever the cause or time of diagnosis, the plastic surgeons and specialists at Shriners Children’s are available to provide comprehensive care for your child.

-Our doctors also can meet with expectant parents prior to delivery to share more about our approach to cleft lip repair, providing information and reassurance to help parents know what to expect after delivery and in their baby's first few months with a cleft lip.
+Our doctors also can meet with expectant parents prior to delivery to share more about our approach to cleft lip repair, providing information and reassurance to help parents know what to expect after delivery and in their baby's first few months.

 About Cleft Lip

 A cleft lip occurs when the lip does not properly form as the fetus develops in the womb.
-A newborn’s smile with a cleft (split or divided) lip will have an opening in their upper lip that may extend into their nose.
+A newborn’s smile will have an opening in their upper lip that may extend into their nose.
 In some cases, the lip and the gum line may both have a cleft (known as an alveolar cleft).
 Cleft lip may be unilateral (affecting one side of the lip) or bilateral (both sides).

-Many babies born with cleft lip also have an opening in the roof of their mouth called a cleft palate.
-Cleft lip, with or without cleft palate, occurs in about 1 in 1,000 babies and it's much more common in boys than girls.
+Many babies also have an opening in the roof of their mouth called a cleft palate.
+Cleft lip, with or without cleft palate, occurs in about 1 in 1,000 babies, and it's much more common in boys than girls.

 Shriners Children's pediatric surgeons and specialists focus exclusively on children and understand how growth and development impact the outcomes for a child's appearance and function.
-Learn more below about our treatment approach for a cleft lip and the types of surgeries your child may need if they're born with a cleft lip.
+Learn more below about our treatment approach for a cleft lip and the types of surgeries your child may need.

 Specific treatments and services may vary by location.
 Please contact a specific location for more information.